scriptorron/indi_pylibcamera/README.md

 exists the file `$INDI_PYLIBCAMERA_CONFIG_PATH/indi_pylibcamera.ini` is loaded.
 Otherwise, it tries to load `$HOME/.indi_pylibcamera/indi_pylibcamera.ini`.

 The configuration file must have the section `[driver]`.
-The following keys are supported:
+The most important keys are:
 - `DeviceName` (string): INDI name of the device.
 This allows to distinguish indi_pylibcamera devices in your setup.
 For instance you can have one Raspberry Pi with HQ camera as main camera for taking photos and a second Raspberry Pi with a V1 camera for auto guiding.
 - `SendTimeStamps` (`yes`, `no`, `on`, `off`, `true`, `false`, `1`, `0`): Add a timestamp to the messages send from the device to the client.
 Such timestamps are needed in very seldom cases only, and usually it is okay to set this to `no`.
 If you really need timestamps make sure that the system clock is correct.

+Some cameras are not fully supported by libcamera and do not provide all needed information.
+The configuration file allows to force pixel size and Bayer pattern rotation for such cameras.

 An example for a configuration file can be found in this repository.